DmitriiS-dev/honeyhive-showcase/README.md

 # 🍯 HoneyHive Showcase
 A sweet little e-commerce platform connecting local UK beekeepers with honey-loving customers.

+> 🚧 **MVP Notice:** This project is currently in its Minimum Viable Product stage.
+> Some features like payments and production deployment are still in progress.

 🌐 **Live Demo:** _Coming soon!_

 ---